Getting Started in Japan – Fall 2023

 Things to Bring |

-Residence card, passport, dormitory residence permit in PDF or a hard copy, Social Security Number (US citizens and US green card holders only), a note of your name in Japanese Katakana (Student Exchange Division will email you your finalized name in Katakana) |
+Reservation confirmation email(To show it desplyed on your smartphone or tablet.), residence card*, passport, dormitory residence permit in PDF or a hard copy, social security number (US citizens and US green card holders only), a note of your name in Japanese Katakana (Student Exchange Division will email you your finalized name in Katakana) *If you enter Japan through Sendai Airport and do not have a residence card yet, that's ok and you can still do the procedures without the residence card. |

 Notes |

 There will be a reception desk set up for Tohoku University international students at the Aoba Ward Office to assist them with these procedures.
-Please come to the ward office at the specified time on the specified date.
-You should bring something to kill time as the wait will be long because the ward office is very busy during the school entrance season.
 You need to stay in the ward office and cannot leave the building while waiting. |

 STEP 3: Paying the Student Insurance